 The upstream forest operations include forest management, logging, planting, and loading the harvested roundwood onto a truck.
-The roundwood is then transported from the forest road to the mill.
-The logs are lathed with a rotating drive to the necessary dimensional specifications.
-Next, the veneer is dried and cross-laminated to form plywood panels that meet or exceed a variety of grades and performance standard.
-The veneered softwood plywood is sent to the press and cured.
-Further finishing including trimming, patching, and sanding may occur depending on the final product being manufactured.
-Finally, the product is packaged for shipping.
+The roundwood is then transported from the forest road to the lumber mill, which includes the log yard and the sawmill.
+At the sawmill, the logs are debarked and sawed into smaller sizes, producing green wood.
+The lumber is then sent to a planer or kiln dried and trimmed to the correct dimensional specifications.
+Finally, the lumber is packaged for shipping.
 All of these processes require electricity, fuels, and wood inputs as biomass fuel.

 The raw materials for the product were obtained from various parts of the US depending on the location of the facility and the product type.
-In general, the product systems are built using wood and resin inputs.
 The materials are delivered to the manufacturing facility via truck.
 The distances were modeled by material and were calculated using the supplier location and the location of manufacturing.
-All products produced are packaged on-site using wood battens (made from wood waste generated at the mill), minimal plastic strapping, and some product lines utilize protective cardboard covers.
+All products produced are packaged on-site utilizing wood battens and plastic strapping/banding.